 The starter package has been installed and will execute as a separate program with the icon below:

-Make sure that you have Internet access whenever you run the SDK and AVD Manager.
+Make sure that you have Internet access whenever you run the SDK Manager.

 The first time you run the Manager, you will notice that it uses the following URL in order to retrieve the most recent repository: